dselans/mmmbop/README.md

     -v, --version
             Show the version of the program
     -c, --config cfg.toml (required)
-            Path to the configuration file
+            Path to the TOML configuration file
     -d, --dry-run
             Run the migration without writing to the destination database -m, --migrate